GMIT is a member of the Disability Access Route to Education (DARE) Scheme.

 Applicants eligible for both schemes can only be prioritised where they have met all the admissions criteria for consideration.

-Important: Being DARE-eligible does not guarantee you a reduced-points offer.
+Please note: Being DARE-eligible does not guarantee you a reduced-points offer.

-Note: GMIT is also a member of the HEAR Scheme.
+GMIT is also a member of the HEAR Scheme.
 In cases where reserved places for HEAR applicants have not been filled, these places may be offered to eligible DARE applicants.
 Similarly, in cases where reserved places for DARE applicants have not been filled, these places may be offered to HEAR applicants.

 DARE-eligible applicants who achieve more than or equal to the required points for their chosen course may receive offers in the same manner as any other student and do not count against the 5% of places allocated for reduced-points offers.